Where Should I Open My Business In South Carolina?

 Companies opening a new factory or branch look for available work force to hire from.
 To forecast their success, they need to look not only at current population but at population trends, too.

-South Carolina has been growing in population for years and was the 10th-fastest growing state in 2016.
-It’s safe to bet that this trend will continue for many more years in the future and that South Carolina will remain an attractive destination for business.
+South Carolina has been growing in population for years and was #9 on the U.S. Census Bureau’s list of Top 10 States in Numeric Growth (with 62,908 people) and #9 on the Top 10 States in Percentage Growth (at 1.3%) for 2017-2018.
+It’s a safe bet that this trend will continue for many more years and that South Carolina will remain an attractive destination for businesses.

 A Quick Lesson on South Carolina Demographics

-At the end of the Civil War, South Carolina had 30 counties.
+At the end of the Civil War, South Carolina had 31 counties.
 By 1919, we had 46.
-Sixteen new counties were added in between, many to honor prominent men in South Carolina’s history.
+Fifteen new counties were added in between, many to honor prominent men in South Carolina’s history.

 For years, the state ran everything and counties had very limited power.
 Adding counties essentially meant drawing new lines on the map.
 New counties were carved out of existing counties: Marion became Marion and Dillon; Charleston became Charleston, Berkeley, and Dorchester; Barnwell became Barnwell, Allendale, and Bamberg; and so on.
-County populations were slashed as more counties were added, but again, that had no real practical consequences.
+County populations were slashed as more counties were added, but again, that had no real practical consequences, as the state was mostly in charge.

-When counties gained more power after the Home Rule Act was passed in 1975, however, it began to matter.
-Where the state had previously been in charge, suddenly counties were responsible, and many counties were left without the ability to raise adequate money from their low populations.
+When counties gained more power after the Home Rule Act was passed in 1975, however, the number of counties – and their smaller sizes – began to matter.
+Where the state had previously been in charge, suddenly counties were responsible.
+Many counties found themselves without the ability to raise adequate funds from their low populations to provide the police and emergency services, public schools, infrastructure, parks, libraries, and other services and amenities they were now responsible for.
+That issue persists for some counties to this day.

 Which S.C.
 Counties Are Growing and Which Are Shrinking?